mihaelamj/allapples/README.md

-# allapples
+# AllApples

-`All Apples` is a small package that facilitates writing Mac &amp; iOS apps from the same codebase.
-It is based on : https://github.com/soffes/X
+`All Apples` is a small package that facilitates writing Mac and iOS apps from the same codebase.

+It is based on [soffes/X](https://github.com/soffes/X])

+* The *Types* folder contains typealiases for common UI types and classes
+* The *Util* folder holds a helper class to make a key window of the application if not using Storyboards (additional steps need to be taken in order for the app to function without a storyboard).